-Tier 2:
+Tier 2 Prioritization, if required:

-- 1. Renewal PSH, RRH, and TH for youth (non-YHDP) using the ranking criteria described below - 2.
-New PSH through reallocation or bonus for 100% CH as ranked by the CoC through resolution - 3.
-New RRH through reallocation or bonus as ranked by the CoC through resolution - 4.
-SSO for CPOA (non-YHDP)
+- Renewal PSH, RRH, Joint RRH/TH and TH for youth (non-YHDP) using the scoring and rating criteria described below, in descending order of their score based on the total accumulated points. - 2.
+Any renewal project that did not follow the locally established competition guidelines will be ranked as the last renewal project in Tier 2. - 3.
+New PSH through reallocation or bonus for 100% chronic homeless (CH) as ranked by the CoC through resolution and following the new project development process. - 4.
+New RRH or Joint RRH/TH through reallocation or bonus as ranked by the CoC through resolution and following the new project development process. - 5.
+New SSO for CE (non-YHDP) and following the new project development process.

 III.
-Columbus and Franklin County CoC Rating/Scoring Process for Renewal Projects
+Columbus and Franklin County CoC Scoring/Rating Process for Renewal and New Projects